 For other questions that cannot be answered by the existing online resources, you can ask a school magnet coordinator or contact the HISD Office of School Choice.

 For more information about individual schools’ magnet programs, we encourage you to read our school profiles and visit schools’ websites.
-For more information about what kinds of programs are available, check out HISD’s overview of program types and our in-depth descriptions of the Montessori and IB K-12 curricula.
+For more information about what kinds of programs are available, you can also check out HISD’s overview of program types.